 Your loved ones and you need to seek shelter first and foremost, but if time allows, shut down your HVAC system and cover the outdoor equipment with a tarp.
 Before you turn your system back on after the storm, be sure to remove the tarp and get rid of any debris.

 Once the storm is over, be sure the system is safe before turning your heating and cooling system back on.
 To begin, make sure there are no signs of damage and remove any debris from around the system.
 Try to check and confirm there is no noticeable harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 281-407-9478 for an equipment inspection if seems like there is any damage or flooding to the system.
 Once you’ve had the equipment checked by a professional to ensure safe operation, turn the heating and air conditioning system back on as soon as possible to help dry the home and limit mold from getting into your equipment or ductwork.

-If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Finch Air Conditioning & Heating Inc and learn about our Ultimate Protection Plan to help keep your heating and air conditioning system in working order all year long.
+If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Finch Air Conditioning & Heating Inc and learn about our membership options to help keep your heating and air conditioning system in working order all year long.